 BICC requires verification of all educational certificates and/or degrees.
-All applicants should request transcripts, copies of degrees, and/or diplomas to be submitted to BICC directly by the institution that awarded the credential.
+Applicants must upload their transcripts into the BICC application portal.
+All transcripts submitted to BICC must include the official school seal.
+Transcripts are subject to further verification.
+By uploading your transcript, you acknowledge that the transcript you are uploading has not been altered or forged and that it is an authentic and accurate document.
+Falsifying transcripts or other application documents will preclude you from taking BICC exams or cause a revocation of your certification.
 Applicants are responsible for checking the status of their application or following up with various institutions to ensure that BICC receives necessary documentation.
 Because each institution may have a different process, BICC strongly suggests that applicants begin the verification process as early as possible.